hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 (remote store) implement to assure a coherent API.
 It also implements some basic validations.

+## // TODO headline that explains stores are per-user

+An important thing to note is that storing and accessing objects with hoodie always means accessing your personal, local objects.
+All stored data has a fixed association to the user who created them.
+So you won't be able to access other user's data by default.

+The objects you save with the `hoodie.store` are saved to yourbrowsers local data storage.
+This is one of the most important key concepts of hoodie itself.
+Otherwise we would yet have still very limited possibilities to build offline first applications.
+Since hoodie is also designed to also store data on the serverside, there has to be a sync.
+Currently hoodie uses long polling to achieve this.
+In future releases, we will make use of [PouchDB](http://pouchdb.com), a [CouchDB](http://couchdb.apache.org) compatible JavaScript implemantation.

+Please note that generally, in order save objects to the server's store, you need to be logged in with a valid user.
+Learn more about the hoodie user system at [`Hoodie.User`](./hoodie.user.md).

+### Scoped Stores

 The returned API can be called as function returning a store scoped by the passed type, for example